gmaitland/Fetch---iOS-Coding-Challenge/README.md

 --
 Project Use:
-The user is shown an alphabetically sorted list of meals in the Desset category.
+The user is shown an alphabetically sorted list of meals in the Dessert category.
 When the user selects a meal, they are taken to a detailed view that displays the meal name, instructions, and ingredients/measurements.

 --